(Continued from Part 3)

 I don’t know if something prevented me from seeing the underwater city but being unable to remember a single dream was peculiar.
 It doesn’t serve as “proof” but I began to wonder if there might be some kind of psychic barrier surrounding the Cuban Underwater City.

-Similarly, the character Randolph Carter had a difficult time trying to “see” the forbidden city in Lovecraft’s tales – perhaps there are places “off-limits” to human extrasensory perception and blocked by psychic guardians.
+Randolph Carter, the protagonist in Lovecraft’s tale, is blocked from “seeing” the forbidden city – perhaps there are places “off-limits” to human extrasensory perception and secured by psychic guardians.

 The Yonaguni Monument